FLCL: Sequel seasons

 FLCL Progressive, the sequel series, featured the return of original character designer Yoshiyuki Sadamato (as his respective role) and original series creator Kazuya Tsurumaki, who supervised the project.
 Hideto Iwai wrote the scripts, and Katsuyuki Motohiro served as chief director on the project, with each episode featuring a different director: Kazuto Arai, Toshihisa Kaiya, Yuki Ogawa, Yoshihide Ibata, Kei Suezawa, and Hiroshi Ikehata.
 The animation was produced mostly by Production I.G, but studios Production GoodBook and Signal.MD handled episodes 2 and 5, respectively.
 The Pillows contributed to the series soundtrack, although the score was primarily composed by R・O・N from music production company VERYGOO.

 FLCL Alternative, the third season, once again saw the return of character designer Yoshiyuki Sadamoto, composer R・O・N (with tracks by the Pillows), scriptwriter Hideto Iwai, and supervisor Kazuya Tsurumaki.
 Katsuyuki Motohiro, as well, returned as chief director, although Yutaka Uemara was the only director, and Kiyotaka Suzuki served as assistant director.
 Production I.G, Revoroot, and NUT produced the animation for the series.

 FLCL Progressive premiered on June 3, 2018, on Adult Swim's Toonami programming block and concluded on July 7, 2018; FLCL Alternative premiered on September 8, 2018, and concluded on October 13, 2018.
 In Japan, Alternative and Progressive had theatrical screenings on September 7, 2018, and September 28, 2018, respectively.
 The first episode of FLCL Alternative unexpectedly premiered early at midnight on April Fools' Day on Toonami, airing entirely in Japanese with English subtitles.
 The day of the second season's US premiere, Toonami simultaneously announced via its Facebook page that they would be delaying the English subtitled versions of both new seasons until November 2018, in respect for the Japanese film format releases.
 Warner Bros.
 Home Entertainment released FLCL Progressive on DVD on October 1, 2019.
 It later released FLCL Alternative on DVD along with a Blu-ray combo pack of both sequels on February 4, 2020.

-Two additional seasons were ordered by Adult Swim in 2022, which were announced on Toonami's 25th anniversary, titled FLCL: Grunge and FLCL: Shoegaze.
+Two additional seasons were ordered by Adult Swim in 2022, which were announced on Toonami's 25th anniversary, titled FLCL Grunge (フリクリ グランジ, Furikuri Guranji) and FLCL Shoegaze (フリクリ シューゲイズ, Furikuri Shūgeizu).
 Both seasons premiered in 2023.
 On October 7, 2023, it was announced there are no plans for further FLCL seasons.